 It’s back to school time!
 English teachers everywhere are busy planning lessons and preparing their materials for the new school year.
 The first day of class is always a special one and it’s so important to start off on the right foot.
 I love this time of year.
-It’s new stationery, new books, new materials all organised just so.
+It’s new stationery, new books, new learning space, new materials all organised just so.
 It’s a fresh start full of possibilities.
 Do you feel the same?

 As a Young Learner English teacher, I invest a lot of time and thought into the layout and organisation of the physical space in my classroom.
 In this post, I’d like to tell you how a well planned and organised classroom space can make a big difference to the learning environment and your classroom management.
 I’ll also share some ideas of how you can do this with small changes that make a big impact.